basileazh/ezazml/README.md

 ```

 ### Conclusion on infrastructure deployment
 This documentation provides the necessary steps to deploy Azure ML and associated services using Terraform.
-Ensure you have set all required environment variables, authenticate to Azure correctly, and follow the outlined steps for a successful deployment.
+Ensure you have set all required environment variables, authenticate to Azure correctly, and follow the outlined steps for a successful deployment from Github Actions or CLI.

 ## Azure ML Workspace Management